Socially Engaged Design Process Model

 Join us.

-This model is core to how we work at the Center for Socially Engaged Design.
+This model is core to how we work at the Center for Socially Engaged Engineering & Design.
 We invite you to apply this design process to your work.
-Join us in workshops, courses, programs, and open hours.

-Please cite as: Center for Socially Engaged Design (2020).
+Please cite as: Center for Socially Engaged Engineering & Design (2024).
 Socially Engaged Design Process Model.
 Available at: https://csed.engin.umich.edu/socially-engaged-design-process-model

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License